cubbles/gitbook/runtime-extension-rte/user-guide/faqs/include-resource-manually.md

 let promise = resourceResolver.resolve(rootDependencies, outputDir, baseUrl, rootDependencyExcludes)
 ```
-This calculate all nessecary dependencies outgoing from rootDependencies, download the resources of the dependencies and create 4 joined resource files in the output dircetory:
+This calculate all nessecary dependencies outgoing from rootDependencies, download the resources of the dependencies and create the four joined resource files in the output dircetory:
 * html-import-scripts.js (jointed scripts from html-import resources, referenced by html-imports.html)
 * html-imports.html (jointed html-import resources)
 * scripts.js (jointed script resources)